DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ## Jenkins Pipeline integration

-If you don't want to use the Jenkins GUI to launch these tests, you can always make use of [Jenkins Pipeline](https://www.jenkins.io/doc/book/pipeline/).
-It lets you declaratively configure your CI/CD setup via a Jenkinsfile, a text file checked into the project's source control repository.
-Here's a sample Jenkinsfile to be used with TestCafe:
+If you do not wish to use the Jenkins GUI to launch these tests, you can always use the [Jenkins Pipeline](https://www.jenkins.io/doc/book/pipeline/).
+It lets you declaratively configure your CI/CD setup via a Jenkinsfile - a text file checked into the project's source control repository.
+The following is a sample Jenkinsfile to be used with TestCafe:

 ```java
 pipeline {